Arabis, Caucasian rockcress: planting and care

 Maintenance, pruning and care of Arabis

-Rock cress is a truly undemanding perennial plant, tolerant of drought; it requires almost no watering.
-The first spring, give it regular waterings but avoid overwatering.
-Once well rooted, it will no longer require any water.
+Rock cress is a very undemanding perennial that tolerates drought; it hardly requires any watering.
+In the first spring, give regular watering but avoid waterlogging.
+Once well rooted, it will no longer need any water.

-In a pot, soil dries out more quickly than in the ground, water generously during growth, allowing the substrate to dry out well between waterings.
+In a pot, soil dries out faster than in the ground; water generously during growth, allowing the substrate to dry out well between waterings.
 Water sparingly in winter.

-Each year in autumn, apply a little compost if needed to keep the plant vigorous.
+Each autumn, optionally add a little compost to keep the plant vigorous.

 In winter, protect less hardy species (Arabis blepharophylla) from cold with a mulch of dried leaves or straw.